petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 Compare your code to the code in the [/Completed/ folder](Completed/) to compare your final output to what the instructors produced.

 ## Great job!
-*Phew*.
+*Wow*.
 That was *a lot* of code.
+Great job and thanks for sticking it out!
+We now have a fully functioning Resource Monitor app, implemented with actors.

-Every other lesson builds on this one, so make sure your code matches the output of the [/Completed/ folder](Completed/).
+Every other lesson builds on this one, so before continuing, please make sure your code matches the output of the [/Completed/ folder](Completed/).

-After this lesson you should understand how the `Scheduler` works and how you use it alongside patterns like Pub-sub with actors.
+At this point. you should understand how the `Scheduler` works and how you can use it alongside patterns like Pub-sub to make very reactive systems with actors that have a comparatively small code footprint.

 **Let's move onto [Lesson 4 - Switching Actor Behavior at Run-time with `Become` and `Unbecome`](../lesson4).**